Financing Growth

 Business access to credit is critical to private sector growth.
 Without finance, businesses struggle to grow, meaning economic growth is slowed, jobs are not created, tax revenue does not grow, and standards of living are not raised.

-Business and households in the Pacific continue to experience high levels of financial exclusion despite the prevalence of excess liquidity in many Pacific financial systems and the increased availability of savings products.
+Businesses and households in the Pacific continue to experience high levels of financial exclusion despite the prevalence of excess liquidity in many Pacific financial systems and the increased availability of savings products.

 There is a strong link between access to finance and business growth, and, in turn, growth in employment and incomes.
 This is why PSDI works to alleviate the constraints Pacific businesses face in obtaining finance.

-To address these constraints, PSDI’s financing growth work area focuses on:
+To address these constraints, PSDI’s Financing Growth work area focuses on:

 • supporting the commercial transformation of government-owned banks through implementing policies and processes to support commercial lending, development of strategic plans, and clarification of the role of state-owned banks within wider banking systems;